About Keith

-Dr. Keith K. Miyake (they) is an Assistant Professor of Ethnic Studies at the University of California, Riverside.
+Dr. Keith K. Miyake (they, settler of color) is an Assistant Professor of Ethnic Studies at the University of California, Riverside.
 Their current teaching and research span critical geography, environmental justice and governance, racial capitalism, Asian/American Studies, the state, and carceral and abolition geographies.

 Keith served as a GC Digital Fellow, on digital research initiatives and Digital Humanities at the Graduate Center, CUNY.
 They also worked as a graduate assistant for the Center for Place, Culture and Politics, the Committee on Globalization and Social Change, and the Committee for Interdisciplinary Science Studies, at the Graduate Center, CUNY.